-In order to develop a new project, approval and permits must be obtained from the following governmental agencies.
+In order to develop a new project, approval and permits must be obtained from the following government agencies.

-- City Hall land use clearance is locally processed.
-At the same time the plans are submitted to the local city hall for evaluation and clearance, an environmental authorisation is submitted. - Ministry of Environment and Natural Resources the environmental impact of the project is evaluated.
-This process includes a public hearing, allowing for third parties to participate and object to the request. - Ministry of Tourism for projects being developed in tourism areas, the requests and documentations are submitted to the Ministry's Department of planning for evaluation. - National Water System is in charge of evaluation and approval of the hydraulic and sanitary design plans. - Ministry of Public Works once the plans are approved by the previous entities, the Ministry of Public Works issues a building permit.
+- City hall land use clearance is locally processed.
+At the same time as the plans are submitted to the local city hall for evaluation and clearance, an environmental authorisation is submitted. - Ministry of Environment and Natural Resources - the environmental impact of the project is evaluated.
+This process includes a public hearing, allowing for third parties to participate and object to the request. - Ministry of Tourism for projects being developed in tourism areas, requests and documentation are submitted to the Ministry's Department of Planning for evaluation. - National Water System this is in charge of evaluation and approval of the hydraulic and sanitary design plans. - · Ministry of Public Works once the plans are approved by the previous entities, the Ministry of Public Works issues a building permit.